4 min readMailsnail

 2. Agents got good enough to write the letter.
 A frontier model can draft a thank-you note, a condolence card, or a preliminary-notice letter that doesn't read like a template.
 The bottleneck isn't writing anymore; it's dispatch.

-No signup, pay per piece
+Sign in, pay per piece

 The kinds of things our users mail